 “Can someone tell me what is goin’ on here?”
-Cadence snapped leaping from the windowsill, throwing down her cards.
+Cadence snapped, leaping from the windowsill, throwing down her cards.
 “Even this is gettin’ a bit too much for me.
 Where am I?”

-“This is not real.”
-The soldier, eyes closed, chanted from his corner.
+“This is not real,” the soldier, eyes closed, chanted from his corner.
 “I am suffering from a head injury.
 A concussion.
 This is not real.
 I need to inform a medical Conductor of my hallucinations.
 This is not real.”

 The soldier continued to mumble.
-Cadence continued to peer.
+Cadence continued to stare.
 The green-eyed woman and the agent continued to speak over one another.
 And Atienna continued to observe them all with an expression that was either one of curiosity or amusement.

-Surprisingly, they obeyed and oggled.
+Surprisingly, they obeyed and ogled.

 “Look, I don’t get what’s going on, and normally I wouldn’t care.”
 He crossed his arms.
 “But…” He pointed at Atienna.
 “You saw her.
 You could see her.
-You could see Lavi…” He took a step forward.
+You could see Lavi.”
+He took a step forward.
 “Right?”

-Atienna lifted her head and opened her mouth to respond but—
+Atienna lifted her head and opened her mouth to respond, but—

 “Wait a minute, aren’t you that prince?
 The Ariesian one!”
 Cadence said, jabbing a finger in Olive’s direction.
 “Yeah, I recognize ya!
 From the newspapers!”